-A student who was dismissed from the Graduate School for failure to maintain an adequate academic status or satisfactory progress and who has not enrolled for one or more academic years may apply for readmission under special conditions known as academic renewal.
-Under these conditions, all previous graduate credits and course grades will be ignored for purposes of evaluating new GPA and academic status or satisfactory progress.
-However, these courses cannot be counted toward the new degree program.
-The previous record will remain on the transcript, as well as the notation "readmission under the policy of academic renewal."
+Any student who withdrew from the University or was dismissed from the Graduate School for failure to maintain an adequate academic status or satisfactory progress, and who has not enrolled for a period of one or more academic years, may apply for readmission under special conditions known as academic renewal.
+Under these conditions, all previous graduate credits and course grades will be ignored for purposes of evaluating a new GPA and academic status or satisfactory progress.
+These courses will be assigned a grade of "X," and will not be counted toward the new degree program.
+The previous record will remain on the transcript as well as the notation "readmission under the policy of academic renewal."
+If the student is readmitted under the Academic Renewal policy, the policies, procedures, and guidelines in the current academic year's Graduate School's Policies & Procedures Handbook, as well as the program's handbook applies.
 Academic renewal may occur only once.

-To apply to be readmitted under the requirements of academic renewal, contact the program's coordinator of interest and the director of graduate admissions to discuss the policy and procedures associated with this status.
-Submit form GS00 Request for Academic Renewal along with a new application for admission.
-Approval of consideration for readmission under academic renewal will be determined by the department.
+Procedure for students: To be readmitted under the requirements of academic renewal, contact the coordinator of the program of interest to discuss your plan to be successful and to learn about program requirements.
+You must submit the GS00 - Request for Academic Renewal form and a new application for admission.
+Approval of consideration for readmission under academic renewal will be determined by the graduate program.